Floorp-Projects/Floorp/xpcom/docs/xpidl.rst

 Constants and CEnums
 ~~~~~~~~~~~~~~~~~~~~

-Constants must be attched to an interface.
+Constants must be attached to an interface.
 The only constants supported are
 those which become integer types when compiled to source code; string constants
 and floating point constants are currently not supported.